theonetruenerd/VenusLibraryDocumentation/docs/source/ArrayTools.rst

   :return: None
   :rtype: N/A

-.. py:function:: Lookup(array array, variable item)
+.. ven:function:: Lookup(array array, variable item)

   Looks up a value within an array, outputting a 1-based index of the value if found in the array, and a 0 if the value isn't found.